harrywmurphy/Project-Alpaca/README.md

 Plus an ML signal (`strategy/ml_model.py`): 8 indicator features → PCA (90% variance) →
 Random Forest predicting next-day direction.
 Long if P(up) > 0.6.

+## Example usage

+Launch the dashboard and confirm the status bar shows Connected and PAPER.
+Select a strategy on the Control tab, set the order quantity, and run a cycle across the universe.
+Signals, orders, fills, positions, and P&L populate in the tables below.
+The Live Data tab streams quotes, the Backtest tab runs historical simulations, and the Config tab shows the active tickers and risk limits.